thomaswpp/mpquic-sbd/README.md

 This repository contains open software artefacts we have implemented and joined from other repositories for research purposes of the following publication:

-> [1] *A First Look at Adaptive Video Streaming over Multipath QUIC with Shared Bottleneck Detection*.
-To appear in Proceedings of The 14th ACM Multimedia Systems Conference (MMSys’23), June 07-10, 2023, BC, Vancouver, Canada.
+> **[1] A First Look at Adaptive Video Streaming over Multipath QUIC with Shared Bottleneck Detection.
+To appear in Proceedings of The 14th ACM Multimedia Systems Conference (MMSys’23), June 07-10, 2023, BC, Vancouver, Canada.**

 To enable SBD support in MPQUIC protocol, we have implemented the [RFC8382 standard](https://www.rfc-editor.org/rfc/rfc8382.html) in golang into the [MPQUIC implementation](https://multipath-quic.org), which in turn is extended from the [QUIC implementation](https://github.com/lucas-clemente/quic-go).